-This clause may be modified.
+shall not act:

+in bad faith;

+to the detriment of IEEE-SA;

+to further the interest of any party outside IEEE over the interest of IEEE; or

+in a manner that is inconsistent with the purposes or objectives of IEEE; and

+shall use reasonable efforts to ensure that participants of the Standards Committee conduct themselves in accordance with applicable policies and procedures including, but not limited to, the IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development.”
+(See Clause 1.2.)

+The officers of the Standards Committee shall manage the day-to-day work of the Standards Committee.
+The officers are responsible for implementing the decisions of the Standards Committee and managing the activities that result from those decisions.

+The remainder of Clause 3.4 may be modified to add subclauses (e.g. 3.4.6) for including additional officers and their responsibilities.

-3.4.1 Sponsor Chair
+3.4.1 Standards Committee Chair

 This clause shall not be modified except to include additional responsibilities.

-The responsibilities of the Sponsor Chair shall include
+The responsibilities of the Standards Committee Chair shall include:

-Leading the activity according to all of the relevant policies and procedures
+Leading the activity according to all of the relevant policies and procedures.

-Forming study groups, as necessary

-Being objective
+Being objective.

-Entertaining motions, but not making motions
+Entertaining motions, but not making motions.

-Not biasing discussions
+Not biasing discussions.

-Delegating necessary functions
+Delegating necessary functions.

-Ensuring that all parties have the opportunity to express their views
+Ensuring that all parties have the opportunity to express their views.

-Setting goals and deadlines and adhering to them
+Setting goals and deadlines and adhering to them.

-Being knowledgeable in IEEE standards processes and parliamentary procedures and ensuring that the processes and procedures are followed
+Being knowledgeable in IEEE standards processes and parliamentary procedures and ensuring that the processes and procedures are followed.

-Seeking consensus of the Sponsor as a means of resolving issues
+Seeking consensus of the Standards Committee as a means of resolving issues.

-Prioritizing work to best serve the Sponsor and its goals
+Prioritizing work to best serve the Standards Committee and its goals.

-Complying with the Sponsor Chair’s responsibility with respect to the IEEE-SA Intellectual Property Policies, including but not limited to the IEEE-SA Patent Policy (see IEEE-SA Standards Board Operations Manual 6.3.2, http://standards.ieee.org/board/pat/index.html) and IEEE-SA Copyright Policy (see IEEE-SA Standards Board Bylaws 7, http://standards.ieee.org/guides/bylaws/sect6-7.html#7 )
+Complying with the Standards Committee Chair’s responsibility with respect to the IEEE-SA Intellectual Property Policies, including but not limited to the IEEE-SA Patent Policy (see “Patents” Clause 6 of IEEE-SA Standards Board Bylaws and “Call for patents” Clause 6.3.2 of IEEE-SA Standards Board Operations Manual) and Copyright (see “Copyright” Clause 7 of IEEE-SA Standards Board Bylaws and Clause 6.1 of the IEEE-SA Standards Board Operations Manual).

-Submitting approved Sponsor P&P to the IEEE-SA Standards Board Audit Committee (AudCom—see http://standards.ieee.org/board/aud/index.html )
+Submitting approved Standards Committee P&P to the IEEE-SA Standards Board Audit Committee (AudCom – see http://standards.ieee.org/board/aud/index.html).

-Ensuring that each Working Group (WG) has a set of P&P approved by the Sponsor.
-The Sponsor Chair will provide the WG P&Ps to AudCom upon request.
+Ensuring that each Working Group has a set of P&P approved by the Standards Committee.
+The Standards Committee Chair will provide the Working Group P&Ps to AudCom upon request.

-Submitting appropriate Annual Financial Reports (IEEE SA Form L50-S) to the Business Manager, Business Administration, or assignee, for the operation of the Sponsor and all of its subgroups.
+Ensuring the submission of an annual financial report(s) for the operation of the Standards Committee and all of its standards development committees (e.g., Working Groups, task groups).

+Being familiar with training materials available through IEEE Standards Development Online.

+Notifying IEEE SASB of any officer election/appointment, removal, and changes in status.

-Chairing Sponsor and LMSC plenary meetings
+Chairing Standards Committee and LMSC plenary meetings

 Representing the LMSC at SAB, IEEE-SA Standard Board, and other organizations as required

-Placing motions for votes by Sponsor members
+Placing motions for votes by Standards Committee members

-Supervise the operation of subgroups of the Sponsor
+Supervise the operation of subgroups of the Standards Committee

-Prioritizing objectives to best serve the Sponsor and its subgroups
+Prioritizing objectives to best serve the Standards Committee and its subgroups

 Taking other administrative actions as required for proper operation of the committee

-Ensuring that Sponsor members who are not Chairs of active WGs have specific areas of interest to cover in order to encourage a wider view than that specifically covered by the Chairs of active WGs
+Ensuring that Standards Committee members who are not Chairs of active WGs have specific areas of interest to cover in order to encourage a wider view than that specifically covered by the Chairs of active WGs.

-3.4.2 Vice-Chair(s)
+3.4.2 Vice-Chairs

 This clause may be modified to include additional responsibilities.

+The responsibilities of the Vice-Chairs shall include:

-The Vice Chair(s) are to assist the Sponsor Chair in the responsibilities delegated to them.
-The 1st Vice Chair shall carry out the Sponsor Chair's duties if the Sponsor Chair is temporarily unable to do so or chooses to recuse him- or herself (e.g., to speak for or against a motion).
+First Vice Chair: Carrying out the Standards Committee Chair's duties if the Standards Committee Chair is temporarily unable to do so or chooses to recuse himself or herself (e.g., to give a technical opinion)